-Keto, Paleo or Primal, or just Plain Natural!
+Keto, Carnivore, Paleo, Primal, or just Plain Natural!

-The keto diet generally uses a macronutrient framework following these guidelines:
+The keto-carnivore diet generally uses a macronutrient framework following these guidelines:

-When adopting this caloric intake, here is plenty of room to fulfill your body’s nutrient requirements intake for protein, vegetables, and some fruit, mostly berries.
+When adopting this caloric intake, there is plenty of room to fulfill your body’s nutrient requirements intake for protein, fat, water, and even a few select vegetables and berries.

-Pasta can be made with Almond Flour and Butter.
-Bread can be made with Almond or Cashew Flour and Butter.
+Pasta can be made with almond flour and butter.
+Bread can also be made with almond or cashew Flour.
 The ideal way to sweeten pancakes is by adding berries.

-First, we want to increase our healthy fat intake on a keto plan.
+First, we want to increase our healthy fat intake on a keto-carnivore plan.
 Choosing the right fats to keep your fatty acids in balance is essential.

-Most importantly we must avoid industrial seed oils.
+NOTE: The most important is to avoid industrial seed oils.
 Keep away from anything hydrogenated or partially hydrogenated.
-Use fats at the appropriate temperatures and store in conditions that maintain their stability and nutrient value.
+Use fats at the appropriate temperatures and store them in conditions that maintain their stability and nutrient value.

 Healthy Fats Options:

 Monounsaturated Fats (MUFAs):

 - Macadamia Nut Oil